lucarraro/eDITH-thur/README.md

 	- `StageDischarge.xlsx`: stage-discharge relationships (provided by the Swiss Federal Office for the Environment).
 	- `ThurData.m`: data on the catchment morphology and river network extraction (produced by `additional_scripts/CreateNetwork.m`).
 	- `ThurHydrology.m`: data on hydrological variables across the catchment (produced by `additional_scripts/hydrology.m`).
-	- `ThurQ.xlsx`: discharge time series (provided by the Swiss Federal Office for the Environment).
+	- `ThurQ_jun2016.xlsx`: discharge time series (provided by the Swiss Federal Office for the Environment).
 - `functions`: MATLAB functions required by the scripts.
 	- `DrawRiverMap.m`: draws thematic river maps.
 	- `eval_accuracy.m`: evaluates the accuracy of eDITH predictions with respect to kicknet data.